bergesinstitute/graf-method/book-3-unit-3.md

 - Bailar
 - Beber

 ## 3. Traducir (mixed tenses).
-Puedes usar un diccionario para las palabras que no conoces.
+Puedes usar un diccionario para buscar las palabras que no conoces.

 1. I always used to eat pizza on Fridays.
 2. I always go to the park on Sundays.